squinkylabs/SquinkyVCV/docs/form.md

 But humans do not perceive loudness linearly, we perceive it  logarithmically.
 That is why the unit of loudness is "decibel", which is basically the logarithm of the level.
 But audio does not use log taper controls, because we want the volume to go to zero when we turn it all the way down, and zero volume is negative infinity decibels.

 So audio taper was invented.
-Audio taper is logarithmic through most if its range, becoming linear at the very quiet end.
+Ideally audio taper is logarithmic through most if its range, becoming linear at the very quiet end.
 So it responds evenly at moderate to high levels, but becomes linear when quiet so it can cut the sound at zero.

 The channel volumes in Form are log for the top 3/4.
 At 1/4 the gain is -18 decibels, and it goes linearly to zero below 1/4.